kimseung-gc/Pioneer_Mart/README.md

 The sprint reports can be found in the "sprint_reports" folder along with the milestone reports.

-Sprint 01 planning can be found in the link in markdown file in the sprint_reports folder.
+Sprint 01 planning (named sprint_01_planning.md) can be found in the link in markdown file in the sprint_reports folder.

+Sprint 01 outcomes (named sprint_01_outcomes.md) can be found in the link in the markdown file in the sprint_reports folder.

 ## Bibliography